ianphil/text_adventure/README.md

 To extend the game, you can:
 1. Add new nodes to the narrative graph in `game.py`
 2. Create new command types in `narrative_engine/commands.py`
+3. Define new events in `narrative_engine/events.py`
-3. Enhance the game state functionality in `narrative_engine/game_state.py`
+4. Enhance the game state functionality in `narrative_engine/game_state.py`